gleez/cms/modules/database/guide/database/examples.md

 Here are some "real world" examples of using the database library to construct your queries and use the results.

-## Examples of Prepared Statements
+## Examples of Parameterized Statements

-TODO: 4-6 examples of prepared statements of varying complexity, including a good bind() example.
+TODO: 4-6 examples of parameterized statements of varying complexity, including a good bind() example.

 ## Pagination and search/filter